dylnb/LambdaCalculator/docs/Creating_Executables.md

 15. Create a new folder in `launch4j` and name it `LCSE` OR `LCTE`.
 16. Copy `jre180` and `Lambda Calculator SE.exe` OR `Lambda Calculator TE.exe` into the folder.
 17. Cd into `launch4j/LCSE` or `launch4j/LCTE` from terminal then type `ls -la` to see if there are any extra files besides `.` and `..`, such as `.DS_Store`.
 18. Delete these extra files using `rm -r filename`.
+Make sure you don't have finder open pointing to the folder.
 19. Cd back into `launch4j` and create a zip file using `zip -r LCSE.zip LCSE` OR `zip -r LCTE.zip LCTE`.
 20. The zip file is now ready to distribute.
 21. In Main.java, set GOD_MODE to the other boolean and repeats steps 6-19.